kenzoper/reflowOvenController/README.md

 - **Process Summary:** Displays maximum temperature, slopes, averages, and time spent in each stage.

-- **Multimeter Validation:** Simultaneously reads and compares thermocouple voltage from a second serial port, converting it to temperature to compare.
+- **Multimeter Validation:** Uses a multimeter to simultaneously read and compare thermocouple voltage from a second serial port and converting it to temperature to compare.

-- **Data Export & Email:** Automatically saves temperature data (ADC and multimeter validation) to temperature_data.xlsx and emails the file if an address is provided.
+- **Data Export & Email:** Automatically saves temperature data (ADC and multimeter validation) to excel sheet and emails the file if an address is provided.

 - **Safety Shutdown:** The system automatically shuts down if the oven fails to reach 50°C within the first 60 seconds.

+### Setup

+### Board

-### One profile we were able to get with our controller:
+### A profile we were able to get with our controller:

 ## Contributors
 Andrew Guan, Ling He, Trevor Owens, Kenzo Peraire, Emma Yu, Justin Zheng